CarlosHacks09/PyBox/README.md

 ## Controls

-- Click the "Cube" button to show the 3D cube animation
+- Click on the desired animation button to show the simulation.
 - Press `ESC` to:
-  - Return to main menu (when viewing cube)
+  - Return to main menu (when viewing animation)
   - Exit application (when in main menu)

 ## Requirements